Four ways for regulators to remain relevant

 For all these successes, most regulators recognise they need to do more to respond to an environment where the risks of harm to businesses and the public have increased, and to prepare for the next inevitable shock to the system.
 Through talking with our regulatory clients, we’ve identified four key challenges we believe all regulators will need to tackle to stay relevant, support their industries and keep people safe.
 Some of these were with us in 2018 but have intensified, while others are new.

-The report will be released later this year.
 We’ve seen first-hand what the UK’s regulators have to offer – and how collaboration and sharing of knowledge and insight can bring ingenuity to life and build a positive human future.